How to put arrogant people in their place?

 5. “Ouch!
 That really hurt!”

 Arrogant people have no filter.
-They just blurt out their thoughts without any consideration to the person standing opposite them and others as well.
+They just blurt out their thoughts without any consideration for the person standing opposite them and others as well.

 As I said, to elevate themselves, rude, arrogant people will try to put others down in whatever way they can.
 They’ll try to judge and criticize others on the basis of their gender, education, job, sexual orientation, and you name it.